gracelang/language/spec.md

 1. First year university students learning programming in CS1 and CS2 courses that use object-oriented programming.

-    i.
-The courses may be structured objects first, or procedures first.
+    -  The courses may be structured objects first, or procedures first.

-    ii.
-The courses may be taught using dynamic types, static types, or both in combination (in either order).
+    -  The courses may be taught using dynamic types, static types, or both in combination (in either order).

-    iii.
-Grace offers some (but not necessarily complete) support for “functional first” curricula, primarily for courses that proceed rapidly to procedural and object-oriented programming.
+    -  Grace offers some (but not necessarily complete) support for “functional first” curricula, primarily for courses that proceed rapidly to procedural and object-oriented programming.